tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-large/index.rst

    sysctl --system

-The higher number of client need a higher number of connections to the postgresql database.
+The higher number of client need a higher number of connections to the PostgreSQL database.
 In the :file:`postgresql.conf` file ( file:`/etc/postgresql/11/main/postgresql.conf` on debian 10 for example), you need to increase the following parameter at approximatly 1/4 the number of clients.